xenontests/xenon-filedump/README.md

 # Xenon File Dump v1
-Feel free to fork this and do whatever you want
+This is an open-source file uploading website.
+If you want to fork this and add your own files, follow this tutorial: